ankushgupta05/SISTEC-Kaizen-Skills-Answer/HR/Complete_HR_Question.md

 Also, I sometimes spend extra time perfecting small details, which can slow me down.
 I’m learning to manage my time better by setting clear goals and priorities.
 I believe weaknesses can become strengths when we keep improving ourselves.

+### ** 5) Question:**

+**Can you describe a challenging situation you faced at work and how you handled it?**

+---

+### **Answer (Easy Version):**

+One challenging situation I faced was in my **4th semester** of B.Tech when we had to make our **first minor project**.
+It was compulsory for every student.
+Our faculty, **Ms. Ruchi Jain**, divided all students into groups and chose one **team leader** for each group.
+She also made sure that no friends were in the same team.

+I was selected as the **team leader**, and it was my first time leading a team.
+I was a little scared but also excited.
+First, I talked with my team members to know what skills they had and what they could do best.
+I also created a **WhatsApp group** so we could discuss everything easily.

+After that, we decided to make a project called **“Eye Disease Classification System.”** It was an app that could identify eye diseases like **Cataract**, **Diabetic Retinopathy**, and **Normal Eye Health** using **Convolutional Neural Network (CNN)** technology.

+I divided the work among all team members — some worked on documentation, some on backend and frontend, and I worked mostly on the technical part.
+We all worked hard and completed the project successfully.

+From this project, I learned how to **lead a team**, **communicate better**, and **manage work under pressure**.
+It also gave me confidence that any challenge can be solved with teamwork and patience.